 - Receiving medications with known drug interactions

-Finally, if a dog is receiving Aspirin, the use must be discontinued at least one week before surgical procedures because of the increased bleeding risk.
+Finally, if a dog is receiving aspirin, its use must be discontinued at least one week before surgical procedures because of the increased bleeding risk.

 Aspirin Dosage for Dogs

-Lacking FDA approval for canine use, not many studies look into the exact Aspirin dosage for dogs.
-Based on the guidelines provided by the Merck Veterinary Manual, dogs can be given between 10 and 40 mg of Aspirin per kg (2.2 lbs) of body weight.
+Because aspirin is not FDA approved for use in dogs, little research has been performed to determine the proper dosage.
+According to the Merck Veterinary Manual, dogs can be given between 10 and 40 mg of aspirin per kg (2.2 lbs) of body weight.

 However, which dosage is best for your dog depends on its underlying condition and is something you should discuss with your veterinarian.
 Aspirin is given by mouth every 12 hours and needs between 1 and 2 hours to start working.